shbang91/Scorpio/README.md

  level set in the xml file.

 ## Run Demo

+(Optional) You may change the moving_duration parameter in
+	PnC/Config/Scorpio/TEST/GRASPING_TEST.yaml to have the arm move quicker

 After following all the prior instructions and having all of ADE/ROSADE, Vision, and the Gazebo_scorpio_plugin along with all depenencies built and configured correctly,